wp-plugins/rublon/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Rublon can now serve as an additional authentication factor for Clef
+* Rublon can now also serve as an additional authentication factor for Clef
-* Rublon can now serve as an additional authentication factor for Authy
+* Rublon can now also serve as an additional authentication factor for Authy
-* Rublon can now serve as an additional authentication factor for Duo Security
+* Rublon can now also serve as an additional authentication factor for Duo Security
-* Rublon can now serve as an additional authentication factor for Google Authenticator
+* Rublon can now also serve as an additional authentication factor for Google Authenticator
-* Rublon can now serve as an additional authentication factor for LaunchKey
+* Rublon can now also serve as an additional authentication factor for LaunchKey
-* Rublon can now serve as an additional authentication factor for various social plugins (e.g. Facebook Connect)
+* Rublon can now also serve as an additional authentication factor for various social plugins (e.g. Facebook Connect)
 * Updated core Rublon libraries

 = 1.2.1 =